Tecnam P2010 Now FAA-Certified

 Key Takeaways:

-• The aircraft features an all-carbon-fiber fuselage, metal wing, Garmin G1000 avionics, a Lycoming IO-360 engine, and includes a distinctive third door for rear passengers.
+• It features a clean-sheet design with an all-carbon-fiber fuselage, metal wing, Garmin G1000 avionics, a Lycoming IO-360 engine, and a unique third door for rear passengers.

 See a mistake?
 Contact us.